St. Louis Rams: 2001: Third Super Bowl and loss to the Patriots

-2002–2014: Struggles
+2002–2004: Struggles

 In 2002, the Rams had a very disappointing 7–9 final record (after starting out 0–5).
 The silver lining was the emergence of young quarterback Marc Bulger, from West Virginia University, who, after Kurt Warner was injured, won every game in which he both started and finished.
 Bulger's emergence was a highlight of the Rams’ 2002 NFL season, demonstrating Martz's knack for developing lightly regarded or overlooked players into top-quality, productive quarterbacks.
 The Rams also gained two new divisional rivals in the NFC West thanks to a league-wide realignment that created eight new divisions of four teams each.
 One of these new rivals, the Arizona Cardinals, played in St. Louis from 1960 until the end of the 1987 season, and the other, the Seattle Seahawks, returned to the NFC for the first time since their inaugural 1976 season.

 In 2003, Warner lost the starting job to Bulger after suffering six fumbles in the season opener against the New York Giants.
 Warner was released by the Rams in June 2004 and quickly signed a free agent contract with the Giants, effectively ending the “Greatest Show on Turf” era.

 The 2003 season saw the Rams go 12–4, winning the NFC West again.
-However, the Rams lost a crushing divisional-round defeat to the Carolina Panthers (29–23 in double overtime), who went on to become NFC champions.
+However, the Rams were defeated in the divisional round by the Carolina Panthers (29–23 in double overtime), who went on to become NFC champions.

-During the 2004 NFL Draft, the Rams used their first pick (24th overall) to select running back Steven Jackson from Oregon State.
+During the 2004 NFL draft, the Rams used their first pick (24th overall) to select running back Steven Jackson from Oregon State.